joshpeterson/summa/book/second_part_of_the_second_part/treatise_on_the_cardinal_virtues/of_tithes/prologue.md

 (2) Of what things ought tithes to be paid?
 (3) To whom ought they to be paid?
 (4) Who ought to pay tithes?

-* Whether Men Are Bound To Pay Tithes Under A Necessity Of Precept?
-* Whether Men Are Bound To Pay Tithes Of All Things?
-* Whether Tithes Should Be Paid To The Clergy?
-* Whether The Clergy Also Are Bound To Pay Tithes?